ManzanitaCycles/Manza-v3/src/info/index.md

 ## How much does a frame and fork cost?

-All fillet-brazed steel frames start at **$2,199**.
+All steel frames start at **$2,399**.

-This includes two sets of mounting points for water bottles, stops/guides for brake and derailleur lines, ISO disc brake mounting, 12mm thru axle dropouts, and a single color powder coat with contrasting graphics.
+This includes two sets of mounting points for water bottles, stops/guides for brake and derailleur lines, IS disc brake mounting, 12mm thru axle dropouts, a single color powder coat with contrasting graphics, and a White Industries headset in your color of choice.

-Extra options are available and included in the order form you'll receive after you make your deposit.
+Extra options are available and listed one the pages for each bike model.
+If you don't see an option listed, let me know and I'll provide a quote if I'm able and willing to do it.

 All custom steel forks start at **$599**.

-This includes either a lugged crown, segmented, or unicrown fork with ISO disc brake mounting and thru axle dropouts.
+This includes either a lugged crown or unicrown fork with IS disc brake mounting and thru axle dropouts.
 I currently don't offer a steel fork for flat mount brakes.
 For that you can choose among available carbon forks.

 <p class="flow-l text-center"><a class="cta" href="https://link.waveapps.com/2w8tkt-fjqurh">Place a deposit</a></p>

 ## Is shipping included in the price?

 I typically use UPS to ship your bike with insurance to cover its replacement in case of theft or damage.
-Shipping to a US destination starts at $100 for a frame set and $150 for a complete bike.
+Shipping to a US destination starts at $75 for a frame set and $150 for a complete bike.
 International destinations will be more.
 You can also pick up the bike from Manzanita Cycles World Headquarters if you live near Reno.

 ## What's the ordering process?